COVID-19 Update: If you're thinking about motorcycle insurance in the context of coronavirus, see below for information.

 How do you get a motorcycle license in Michigan?

-One option is to take a state-approved training course.
-These courses cover the basics of riding a motorcycle safely, including all applicable laws.
-At the end, you'll receive a completion certificate; take this to the DMV, where you'll take an eye exam and receive your license.
+Training class: Take a state-approved training course.
+These courses cover the basics of riding a motorcycle safely and all the relevant laws.
+You'll receive a completion certificate that you can take to the DMV, where you'll take an eye exam and receive your license.
 If you're under 18, you have to take this course to get a motorcycle endorsement.

-If you know an experienced rider who can teach you how to ride a motorcycle, you can have them teach you instead.
+Learn on your own: If you know an experienced rider, you can have them teach you instead.
 However, you'll first need to go to the DMV to take a written exam.
-You'll also need to go back to the DMV to take a road test, just like you would for your driver's license.
+You'll also need to go back to the DMV to take a road test, just like you would for a driver's license.

 We gathered over 600 motorcycle insurance quotes across the state of Michigan to determine the average cost of coverage in the state.
 All quotes were for a 45-year-old male rider of a 2019 Harley-Davidson FLHX Street Glide.
 Our rider was a married homeowner who has been riding motorcycles for 20 years.
 Other riders' rates may vary.